LorenzoCruccu/classConverter/README.md

 ## Features

 - Check be2fe confs to custom the extension

 - Converts Java classes to Typescript classes.
+Must select from 'CREATE' to work

+- Converts Java classes to Typescript classes.
 Must select from '@' to ';' to work